Fentanyl: Storage and disposal

 The fentanyl patch is one of a few medications that may be especially harmful, and in some cases fatal, with just one dose, if misused by a child.
-Experts have advised that any unused fentanyl patches be kept in a secure location out of children's sight and reach, such as a locked cabinet.

 In British Columbia, Canada, where there are environmental concerns about toilet flushing or garbage disposal, pharmacists recommend that unused patches be sealed in a child-proof container that is then returned to a pharmacy.
-In the United States where patches cannot always be returned through a medication take-back program, flushing is recommended for fentanyl patches, because it is the fastest and surest way to remove them from the home to prevent ingestion by children, pets or others not intended to use them.
+In the United States, where patches cannot always be returned through a medication take-back program, flushing is recommended for fentanyl patches, because it is the fastest and surest way to remove them from the home, preventing ingestion by children, pets or others not intended to use them.

-Governmental usage
+State usage as weapon

+US death penalty

 In August 2018, Nebraska became the first American state to use fentanyl to execute a prisoner.
 Carey Dean Moore, then one of the longest-serving death row inmates in the United States, was executed at the Nebraska State Penitentiary.
 Moore received a lethal injection, administered as an intravenous series of four drugs that included fentanyl citrate, to inhibit breathing and render the subject unconscious.
 The other drugs included diazepam as a tranquilizer, cisatracurium besylate as a muscle relaxant, and potassium chloride to stop the heart.
 The use of fentanyl in execution caused concern among death penalty experts because it was part of a previously untested drug cocktail.
 The execution was also protested by anti-death penalty advocates at the prison during the execution and later at the Nebraska State Capitol.

+Russian theater siege

 Russian Spetsnaz security forces are suspected to have used a fentanyl analogue, or derivative (suspected to be carfentanil and remifentanil), to rapidly incapacitate people in the Moscow theater hostage crisis in 2002.
-The siege was ended, but many hostages died from the gas after their health was severely taxed during the days long siege.
+The siege was ended, but many hostages died from the gas after their health was severely taxed during the days-long siege.
 The Russian Health Minister later stated that the gas was based on fentanyl, but the exact chemical agent has not been clearly identified.